 26. Montmorency

-Originated Montmorency in France, Montmorency is another notable sour cherry variety globally.
-They are summer-harvested type, but they are available all year round in frozen, dried foods or juices/juice concentrate.
+With Montmorency in France as its place of origin, Montmorency is another notable sour cherry variety globally.
+They are summer-harvested type, but you can find them all year round in frozen, dried foods or juices/juice concentrate.

 Americans started to cultivate them in the early 20th century, and they have been the most popular ones in this country, with 1/3 production grown in Michigan (over 90,000 tons each year).
 But you can also find them in other places like Washington, Utah, Wisconsin, New York, and more.

 Montmorency cherries have a light red color with small sizes.
-Grab 1 bite; you will sense their tartness along with some slight sweet notes.
-Their texture is also firm, making tasty ingredients for snacks or baked goods.
+Have one bite, and you will sense their tartness along with some slight sweet notes.
+Their texture is also firm and suitable for snacks or baked goods.

 Origin: Montmorency, France